Roads and Traffic

 • A Regional road is defined as an arterial road that carries a significant amount of traffic, and has a connection to provincial highways or rural settlements, or to major commercial, industrial or institutional complexes.

-What roads are Regional?
+What Roads are Regional?

 Adopt-A-Road